matts421/rust-game/README.md

-Add .env file in root of project specifying graphics backend if your computer does not default backends (i.e. Vulkan on Windows/Linux, Metal on macOS).
+Add .env file in root of project specifying graphics backend if your computer does not support default backends (i.e. Vulkan on Windows/Linux, Metal on macOS).

 Example: